dschiller/Klank/README.md

 The Dialogs are modal and a Click somewhere else animates them shaking to raise Attention to it.

+### Tracknumber

+A click on a Tracknumber animates the Collapse or Expand of the Track.

+### Trackname

+A Doubleclick on a Trackname opens the Rename Dialog.

+- [ ] Add Textfield

 ## License

 [MIT](LICENSE.md)